Marco Hernández

-Marco Antonio Hernández (born September 6, 1992) is a Dominican professional baseball infielder who is a free agent.
+Marco Antonio Hernández (born September 6, 1992) is a Dominican professional baseball infielder for the Olmecas de Tabasco of the Mexican League.
 Listed at 6 ft 0 in and 200 lb, he bats left-handed and throws right-handed.
 He has previously played in Major League Baseball (MLB) for the Boston Red Sox.

 Career

 Chicago Cubs

 Hernández was originally signed by the Chicago Cubs as a non-drafted free agent in 2009.
-He played from 2010 through 2014 in the Cubs' farm system, where he was named to the Florida State League mid-season All-Star team in 2014, while leading the Class A-Advanced Daytona Cubs with seven triples and 22 stolen bases, hitting .270 (119-for-441) with 13 doubles, three home runs, and 55 RBI in 122 games.
+He played from 2010 through 2014 in the Cubs' farm system, where he was named to the Florida State League mid-season All-Star team in 2014, while leading the High-A Daytona Cubs with seven triples and 22 stolen bases, hitting .270 (119-for-441) with 13 doubles, three home runs, and 55 RBI in 122 games.
 Overall, he posted a slash line of .273/.315/.376 with 17 home runs and 202 RBI in 463 games for the organization.
 Hernández was originally a switch hitter, but since 2014 has only hit left-handed.

 Boston Red Sox

 Hernández was acquired by Boston as the player to be named later in the deal that sent Félix Doubront to the Cubs in August 2014.

 Hernández opened 2015 with the Double-A Portland Sea Dogs, where he slashed .326/.349/.482 in his first 68 games for Portland, mostly as a leadoff hitter, to become one of five Sea Dogs chosen for the Eastern League All-Star team.
 He then made a huge impact on the All-Star Game at Hadlock Field, going 2-for-2 with two runs, a single and a two-run home run, which earned him MVP honors.
 Hernández came into the game as the league’s leading hitter with a .326 average.
 As a result, he earned a promotion to the Triple-A Pawtucket Red Sox.
 He hit .271 with four home runs and 22 RBI in 46 games for Pawtucket, ending the season with an accumulative .305/.330/.454 slash line along with nine homers and 53 RBI in the two stints.

 Hernández was added to the Red Sox' 40-man roster in November 2015, and made a strong impression at 2016 spring training at JetBlue Park.
 He started the regular season at Pawtucket, then gained a promotion to Boston on April 15.
 Hernández made his MLB debut on April 17, 2016, collecting a hit and a walk with one run scored.
 He split time between Pawtucket and Boston during the season, and hit his first MLB home run on Memorial Day, May 30, against the Baltimore Orioles.
-Overall, Hernández appeared in 40 games with the 2016 Red Sox, batting .294 with one home run and five RBIs.
+Overall, Hernández appeared in 40 games with the 2016 Red Sox, batting .294 with one home run and five RBI.